The story of Margaret Knight and Richard Clement - Geelong

 Les Clement in the UK in 1907.

 Richard Norman Leslie Clement married Jessie Ronald Ferguson (born 1882 - 1 July 1931, the daughter of John Ferguson and Mary McInnes, in Geelong West (Vic BDM Ref 9506)) in 1910 (Vic BDM Ref 1954, Richard's second name shows as 'Noonan').
-They were Baptists and attended the Aberdeen Street church near to the family home in Spring Street.
-Click the link to learn more about the Ferguson family.
-Jessie father and uncle arrived together in 1852.
-Her siblings were as follows - note that her father and two siblings died in Geelong:
+Click the link to read more about the Ferguson family.

 Les and Jessie Clement had three children: